-The CLNK provides a link from MEPS event files to the 2001 Medical Conditions File.
-When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with an office-based medical provider visit.
-Users should also note that not all office-based medical provider visits link to the condition file.
+The CLNK provides a link from MEPS event files to the 2004 Medical Conditions File.
+When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported, (2) there may be multiple conditions associated with an office-based medical provider visit, and (3) a condition may link to more than one office-based medical provider visit or any other type of visit.
+Users should also note that not all officebased medical provider visits link to the condition file.